The current research interests of our group can be best described by our 'Research Pyramid' as shown on the right.

 computing and beyond, and enabling nanotechnologies such as 3D heterogeneous integration and high-rate nanofabrication techniques with single-digit resolution.

-be selectively posted here once published.
-Should you have any questions regarding our past and current work, please do not hesitate to email Dr. Xia.
+A few examples of our recent research achievements are introduced as follows, click the tabs for project details.
+Should you have any questions regarding our past and current work, please do not hesitate to email Dr. Xia .

 Memristor/CMOS hybrid integrated circuits